Satellite watching: Spotting satellites

+Early satellite watching was done with the naked eye or with the aid of binoculars.
+The movement of the satellite across the sky is what largely contributes to its visibility.
+Hobbyists have better success in satellite watching when further away from light-polluted urban areas.

-Today most observers use digital still cameras or video cameras; imagery is put into Astrometry software to generate the angles needed to generate "observations" that are used to calculate orbits of the satellites imaged.
+Today most observers use digital still cameras or video cameras.
+Images are processed using astrometry software to generate the angles needed to generate "observations" that are used to calculate orbits of the satellites imaged.

 Because geosynchronous satellites move slowly relative to the viewer they can be difficult to find and were not typically sought when satellite watching.
 However, with digital cameras it is easy to photograph most high-altitude satellites.

-Although to the observer low Earth orbit satellites can move at a similar speed as high altitude commercial aircraft, individual satellites can be faster or slower; they do not all move at the same speed.
+Although to the observer, low Earth orbit satellites can move at a similar speed as high altitude commercial aircraft, individual satellites can be faster or slower; they do not all move at the same speed.
 Individual satellites never deviate in their velocity (speed and direction).
 They can be distinguished from aircraft because satellites do not leave contrails and do not have red and green navigation lights.
 They are lit solely by the reflection of sunlight from solar panels or other surfaces.
 A satellite's brightness sometimes changes as it moves across the sky.
 Occasionally a satellite will 'flare' as it changes orientation relative to the viewer, suddenly increasing in reflectivity.
 Satellites often grow dimmer and are more difficult to see toward the horizons.
-Because reflected sunlight is necessary to see satellites, the best viewing times are for a few hours immediately after nightfall and a few hours before dawn.
+Since reflected sunlight is required to observe satellites, the best viewing times are a few hours after dusk or before dawn.
 Given the number of satellites now in orbit, a fifteen-minute session of sky watching will generally yield at least one satellite passing overhead.